trypromptly/LLMStack/README.md

 ## Development

+> Remember to run `npm run build` before starting your containers for development.
+Make sure to run `npm install` in the client directory before running `npm start` or `npm run build`.

-You can use `docker compose up` to start the containers.
-You can also use `docker compose -f docker-compose.dev.yml up` to start the containers in development mode.
+Run `docker compose -f docker-compose.dev.yml --env-file .env.dev up` to start the containers in development mode.
 This will mount the source code into the containers and restart the containers on code changes.
 Update `.env.dev` as needed.
+Please note that LLMStack is available at [http://localhost:9000](http://localhost:9000) in development mode.

 For frontend development, you can use `npm start` to start the development server in client directory.
 You can also use `npm run build` to build the frontend and serve it from the backend server.

-> Make sure to run `npm install` in the client directory before running `npm start` or `npm run build`.
-Remember to run `npm run build` before starting your containers.

 To update documentation, make changes to `web/docs` directory and run `npm run build` in web directory to build the documentation.
 You can use `npm start` in web directory to serve the documentation locally.